thegamecracks/thegamecracks.github.io/docs/discord.py/persistent_views.rst

                 return False
             return True

-To handle a view like this after startup, you will need to pass the original arguments to ``__init__()`` and give discord.py the same message ID that you sent with your view.
+To handle views like this after startup, you will need to pass the original arguments to ``__init__()`` and give discord.py the same message IDs that you sent with each of your view instances.
 For a few messages, you can manually hardcode those values like so:

 .. code-block:: python